hritik1228/hritik1228/README.md

 ## I'm a Computer Science Engineer, Developer, and Learner from India🤝!!

 - 🔭 I’m consistently learning new tools and enhancing my coding skills
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Next.Js
-- 🥅 2021 Goals: Contribute to Open Source projects, increase my learning horizon and Connections
+- 🥅 2023 Goals: Contribute to Open Source projects, increase my learning horizon and Connections
 - ⚡ Fun fact: I love to listen music and learn new things

 ## Find me around the web 🌎